Which Style Guide Should Authors Use: Chicago, AP or MLA?

 When should I choose MLA instead of Chicago or AP?

-Use MLA for humanities essays, academic‑leaning trade books and projects where readers expect concise in‑text citations tied to a Works Cited list.
-MLA’s container model for chapters, articles and web sources makes it easier to format citations that scholars expect.
+Use MLA for humanities essays, trade books with an academic angle and projects where readers expect in-text citations linked to a Works Cited list.
+It suits literary analysis and source-heavy discussion.

 How should I decide on regional spelling and handle character‑voice exceptions?

-Choose U.S. or U.K. English before page one and pair that choice with a dictionary (Merriam‑Webster for U.S., Oxford for U.K.).
-Record the decision on your style sheet and apply it project‑wide to spelling, quotation marks and punctuation rules.
+Choose U.S. or U.K. English before you draft, then pair that choice with a dictionary, such as Merriam-Webster for U.S. English or Oxford for U.K. English.
+Record the decision on your style sheet and apply it consistently.

 When should I pick a citation system and how do I avoid rework?